Final Cut Pro manual color correction workflow

 After you’ve finished color correcting your footage, you may find yourself with some additional issues to resolve.
 For example, the combination of effects you’re using may cause the chroma or luma to extend into levels illegal for broadcast.
 In this case, you can use the Broadcast Safe effect (in the Effects browser) to bring down the offending parts of Rec.
 709 clips to acceptable levels.

-Step 6: Match the rest of the scene to the master shot
+Step 6: Match the rest of the scene to the reference shot

-After you’ve finished defining the look of the master shot in a scene, you can move on to the rest of the shots.
-It’s easy to copy the settings of the color correction effects you’re using to other pieces of the same master shot.
-For example, if you cut back to the master shot five times in your scene, you can simply copy the effects from the first piece of the master shot you corrected to all other instances in your sequence.
+After you’ve finished defining the look of the reference shot in a scene, you can move on to the rest of the shots.
+It’s easy to copy the settings of the color correction effects you’re using to other pieces of the same reference shot.
+For example, if you cut back to the reference shot five times in your scene, you can simply copy the effects from the first piece of the reference shot you corrected to all other instances in your sequence.
 You can also combine multiple color correction effects into a single effects preset and copy it from clip to clip.
 See Save color correction presets in Final Cut Pro.

 As you work on other shots in the scene, you’ll probably repeat steps 3 through 5 for each shot.
 You can compare each new shot with the reference shot that you corrected, switching back and forth rapidly to compare the look of one clip with that of the other.
 By comparing the clips’ values on the video scopes, you’ll see how you need to adjust the color correction effects to make the clips’ color, blacks, and whites match as closely as possible.